Paridhi Sharma

-Paridhi Sharma is an Indian television actress best known for playing Jodha Bai in Zee TV's Jodha Akbar and Goddess Vaishno Devi in Jag Janani Maa Vaishno Devi - Kahani Mata Rani Ki.
+Paridhi Sharma (born 15 May 1987) is an Indian television actress best known for playing Jodha Bai in Zee TV's Jodha Akbar and Goddess Vaishno Devi in Jag Janani Maa Vaishno Devi - Kahani Mata Rani Ki.
 She also played the role of Babita Chaddha in Sony Entertainment Television's Patiala Babes and Ambika in &TV's Yeh Kahan Aa Gaye Hum.

 Personal life

-Paridhi Sharma was born in Indore, Madhya Pradesh, India.
-Since 2009, she is married to Ahmedabad based businessman, Tanmai Saksena.
+Paridhi Sharma was born in Indore, Madhya Pradesh, India on 15 May 1987.
+In 2009, she married Ahmedabad-based businessman Tanmai Saksena.
 They have a son together, who was born in 2016.

 Media image

 Sharma was named Top Television Actress by Rediff's in their Top 10 Television Actresses List of 2014.